aergithub/DH110-Spring23/assignment08/README.md

 Find the second draft of the interactive prototype [here.](https://www.figma.com/file/l8EXhOCyP5XMSyUqb6mJMc/Prototype-%232?type=design&t=zOkhkOIQkPZ1EDMq-6) Note that I added a profile button on the navigation menu, better integrated Figma prototype features so that the wireflow and backflow all functioned well, and better integrated variants to create a more dynamic prototype.

 I conducted a usability test on the second high-fidelity prototype to assess the ease, or lack thereof, in navigating the application and utilizing the application's features.
 I utilized the earlier script from the usability test on GetPocket.com and made revisions in accordance to the features and tasks of the application.
-You can find the script I utilized [here](https://docs.google.com/forms/d/e/1FAIpQLScuvy89tlUjCWO07aEQooQUfNNabEeQNPUQgLrct9XS3dsLXg/viewform?usp=sharing), the notes from the test here, although I note that the five descriptors of the application chosen in the usability test (calm, creative, familiar, old, and professional) as well as a reference to the "simplicity" of the application stood out tmost to me.
+You can find the script I utilized [here](https://docs.google.com/forms/d/e/1FAIpQLScuvy89tlUjCWO07aEQooQUfNNabEeQNPUQgLrct9XS3dsLXg/viewform?usp=sharing), the notes from the test here, although I note that the five descriptors of the application chosen in the usability test (calm, creative, familiar, old, and professional) as well as a reference to the "simplicity" of the application stood out most to me.
+Find the usbaility test video [here](https://drive.google.com/file/d/1sXfmOonWjoRIPdrOil9mix_1eykGdWLW/view?usp=sharing) and notes from the test [here.](https://drive.google.com/file/d/1N1hkmXQtJrUknAk1Davm7upQ3EF55Ngb/view?usp=sharing)

-!!! **Link zoom video & audio transcript for UT #1** !!!
+!!! **Link audio transcript for UT #1** !!!

 **Revision History: High Fidelity Prototype #3**